This post is also available in: Ελληνικά (Greek)

 There are many beautiful, cosy cafés and bistros in Bruges and they are great for a coffee break.
 Even more so in winter, when the delicious aroma of hot chocolate is all over the city!
 My advice is to skip the tourist spots in the main square and instead explore the streets behind it.

 One of the best places for coffee is the delightful Books & Brunch.
 It also serves breakfast, light meals and desserts inside a charming little bookstore (it offers second-hand books).
-You could also check out GingerBread, a cute family-run tearoom.

 9. Fine Dining